-On November 26, 2021, the COA issued its decision partially granting SPPC's Petition for Money Claim as against the NPC and directing the parties to submit a memorandum or comment on whether the obligation of NPC under the ECA is among the obligations assumed by PSALM, on December 14, 2021, SPPC filed its comment on the decision.
-On December 31, 2021, the NPC filed its comment on the decision.
-The issue on whether PSALM assumed the NPC's obligation to SPPC under the ECA remains pending before the COA.
+On February 11, 2022, the COA issued its decision granting SPPC's Petition for Money Claim as against the NPC.
+In addition, the parties to submit a memorandum or comment on whether or not the obligation of NPC under the Energy Conversion Agreement is among the obligations assumed by PSALM, which remains pending as of to date.

-As of March 31, 2022 and December 31, 2021, SPPC did not yet recognize the balance of the claim from NPC since management believes that the claim is not yet virtually certain as it requires further review by the COA and appropriation of funds for NPC to release the amount of the claim.
+Accordingly, SPPC has not yet recognized the claim from NPC since management believes that the claim is not yet virtually certain as it requires further resolution, including the appropriation of funds to settle the amount of the claim.